linguini1/linguini1/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Matteo (he/they), a first year computer systems engineer at Carleton with a passion for automating, design, and learning about computing technology.
-I love rock and jazz, meeting new people and travelling :)

 ### Working on 🧩
  - Improving my wpm
- - Learning stenography
  - Pixel art
+ - Optimizing the hell out of logic gate schematics
+ - NFTs!
  - WMS using Flask
  - A LinkedIn resume scraper

+### Learning 🌱
+- The crypto world
+- Tail recursion
+- A second semester's worth of engineering courses

 ### Reach me 📧
  - matteo.golin@gmail.com